Aldie

 The Scoop:

-Aldie is an historic town tucked into a gap between Catoctin Mountain and Bull Run Mountain in the southeastern corner of Loudoun County.
-The area is best known for its’ original grist mill, the only one in Virginia with twin overshot waterwheels.
-The mill was first built in 1785, and the village grew around it.
-The post office was built in 1811, and the first school was established in 1858.
-Like many towns in Loudoun, Aldie is steeped in history and was the site of civil war skirmishes, including a battle in June of 1863 that held the advancing Union Army at bay.
+Aldie, Virginia is an historic town tucked into a gap between Catoctin Mountain and Bull Run Mountain in the southeastern corner of Loudoun County.
+The area is best known for itsโ€™ original grist mill, the only one in Virginia with twin overshot waterwheels.
+The village grewe around the mill after it was built in 1785.
+The post office followed in 1811, and the first school was established in 1858.
+Like many towns in Loudoun County, Aldie is steeped in history and was the site of numerous civil war skirmishes, including a battle in June of 1863 that held the advancing Union Army at bay.

 Click on the chart for the full report: